flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 ..
 Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
 Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partition to the maximum possible size to utilize all memory.

-We have created a video tutorial for to help flash FlytOS Linux Image on their Intel Edison board.
+We have created a video tutorial demonstrating how to flash FlytOS Linux Image on your Intel Edison board.
 Additionally one can refer Step-2 of `this guide <https://github.com/oskarpearson/mmeowlink/wiki/Backing-up-and-cloning-your-OpenAPS-Edison#step-2-flash-image-onto-edison>`_ for the same.

 |br|